Dr. Paul Werstine

 - Member of the MLA Committee supervising the New Variorum Shakespeare Edition, 1986--.

-- General Editor (with Richard Knowles and Eric Rasaussen) of the New Variorum Shakespeare Edition.
+- General Editor (with Richard Knowles and Eric Rasmussen) of the New Variorum Shakespeare Edition.
 1997--.

-- Member of a Social Sciences and Humanities Research Council of Canada Panel on Standard Research Grants, 2000-2, 2013-14.
+- Member of a Social Sciences and Humanities Research Council of Canada Panel on Standard Research Grants, 2000-2, and Insight Grants, 2013-14.

 - Director of Summer 1988 Folger Shakespeare Library, Washington, DC Post-graduate NEH Summer Institute, entitled "New Directions in Shakespeare"